 What’s the Difference of Termite Damage vs Water Damage

-Termite Damage vs Water Damage
+- Preventing Termite Damage and Water Damage

 Termite damage and water damage can both severely impact homes, but they have distinct signs and risks.
 Understanding the difference is crucial for getting the right treatment and preventing further destruction.
 This guide examines how to identify termite damage vs. water damage in wood and structures.